zalando-incubator/kube-ingress-aws-controller/README.md

 If you use [Kops](https://github.com/kubernetes/kops) to create your cluster, please use our [deployment guide for Kops](deploy/kops.md)

+## Running multiple instances

+In some cases it might be useful to run multiple instances of this controller:

+* Isolating internal vs external traffic
+* Using a different set of traffic processing nodes
+* Using different frontend routers (e.g.: Skipper and Traefik)

+You can use the flag `-operator-id` to set a token that will be used to isolate resources between controller instances.
+This value will be used to tag those resources.

+If you don't pass an ID, the default `kube-ingress-aws-controller` will be used.

+Usually you would want to combine this flag with `ingress-class-filter` so different types of ingresses are associated with the different controllers.

 ## Trying it out

 The Ingress Controller's responsibility is limited to managing load balancers, as described above.
 To have a fully